 Everywhere you turn, there are articles and news segments on the national opioid epidemic.
 The Poole Law Group is Maryland counsel for a consortium of law firms that are leading the mass tort action against the opioid distributors and manufacturers.
-The consortium is a litigation team of Baron & Budd, PC, Levin Papantonio, et al., and four other associated firms.
+The consortium is a litigation team of Levin, Papantonio, Thomas, Mitchell, Rafferty & Proctor, P.A., Baron & Budd, PC, McHugh Fuller Law Group, PLLC, Hill, Peterson, Carper, Bee & Deitzler, PLLC, Greene, Ketchum, Farrell, Bailey & Tweel, LLP and Powell & Majestro, PLLC.
 Attorney Bruce Poole has known some of the attorneys of Levin, Papantonio for over twenty years and can attest to how good they are in representing clients in mass tort actions.
 Levin, Papantonio is best known for rewriting Florida’s Medicaid Third-Party Recovery Act to allow the State of Florida to sue and recover billions of dollars from the tobacco industry for smoking-related illnesses.
 Baron & Budd, of Dallas, is a premier firm in the area of mass tort litigation, as well, and has previously given exceptional service to Maryland local governments for environmental claims.

 The Centers for Disease Control and Prevention (CDC) has been tracking opioid prescription rates in the U.S. by states and counties since 2006.
 Here is the CDC’s geographic distribution the United States by counties for the year 2016, along with the listing of each county in Maryland and its retail prescription rate per every 100 persons.
-While the overall 2016 retail prescription rate in Maryland is 58.7%, Allegany County has a rate of 127.2%, Kent County 117.1%, Washington County 113.1%, Frederick County 67.4%, and St. Mary’s County has 66.8%.
-In Allegany County, then, for every 100 persons, 127.2 prescriptions are being written.
+While the overall 2016 retail prescription rate in Maryland was 58.7%, Allegany County had a rate of 127.2%, Kent County 117.1%, Washington County 113.1%, Frederick County 67.4%, and St. Mary’s County had 66.8%.
+In Allegany County, then, for every 100 persons in 2016, 127.2 prescriptions were written.

-Total cost to taxpayers of the opioid epidemic since 2001 has exceeded 1 trillion dollars according to one new study issued by the Altarum Institute, a non-profit group that tracks the healthcare economy.
+Total cost to taxpayers of the opioid epidemic since 2001 has exceeded 1 trillion dollars according to a February 2018 CNBC report on the study issued by the Altarum Institute, a non-profit group that tracks the healthcare economy.
 Among its key findings:

 e) Costs to governments and public institutions are expected to exceed another 500 billion dollars over the next 3 years.
 These costs continue to increase as the epidemic moves from prescription opioids to illegal drugs such as heroin and fentanyl.